daria425/ui-alchemy/README.md

 # UI-Alchemy

-A WIP of a tool for generating Material UI React components using Azure AI Services.

 ### Overview

-UI-Alchemy is a Python application that leverages Azure AI Projects to generate customized React components using Material UI.
-It creates an interactive (CLI based, for now :) ) dialog with the user to gather requirements and then produces fully functional UI components.
+UI-Alchemy is a Python-based application designed to generate customizable React components using Material UI.
+It interacts with users through a CLI to collect UI requirements and outputs fully functional, production-ready components.

+### Current Focus

+This project is in an experimental phase.
+I'm currently exploring:

+- Azure AI Agent Service for orchestrating component generation workflows.

+- LangGraph as an alternative approach to managing multi-step AI agent logic.

 ### Structure: